goodform/valkey-json/docs/commands.md

 Delete a value.

 `path` defaults to root if not provided.
 Non-existing keys and paths are ignored.
-Deleting an object's root is equivalent to deleting the key from Redis.
+Deleting an object's root is equivalent to deleting the key from Valkey.

 ### Return value